tamj0rd2/skull-king-kt3/README.md

 ### Mikado

-- Rather than creating some kind of player specific state in the tests, I want to try promoting that to a use case.
-It doesn't seem unreasonable to want to figure out what the game looks like to a specific player.
+- I want to try something out.
+Rather than the game notifications essentially being event notifications, I want to try making them Event Carried State Transfer.
+An annoying thing about the way the game currently works is that notification consumers need to rebuild the full state of the world on their side.
+What if notifications just gave small bit of information about what happened, but also passed along the full state?
+That would reduce a lot of annoying state rebuilding.